pypi/warehouse/docs/application.rst

    available to a logged-in user other than to manage projects they own/maintain.
 As of March 2018, PyPI had about 270,000 users, and Test PyPI had about 30,000 users.
+3. *PyPI application moderators*.
+These users have a subset of the permissions of *PyPI application administrators* to assist in some routine administration tasks such as adding new trove classifiers and adjusting upload limits for distribution packages.
-3. *PyPI application administrators*, e.g., Ernest W. Durbin III, Dustin Ingram, and Donald Stufft, who add classifiers, ban spam/malware projects, help users with account recovery, and so on.
+4. *PyPI application administrators*, e.g., Ernest W. Durbin III, Dustin Ingram, and Donald Stufft, who can ban spam/malware projects, help users with account recovery, and so on.
 There are under ten such admins.
-4. *PyPI application moderators*.
-These users have a subset of the permissions of *PyPI application administrators* to assist in some routine administration tasks.

 Since reads are *much* more common than writes (much more goes out than goes in), we try to cache as much as possible.
 This is a big reason